d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 $$\|\mathbf{X}\|_F = \sqrt{\sum_{i=1}^m \sum_{j=1}^n x_{ij}^2}.$$

 The Frobenius norm satisfies all the properties of vector norms.
 It behaves as if it were an $\ell_2$ norm of a matrix-shaped vector.
-Invoking `linalg.norm` will calculate the Frobenius norm of a matrix.
+Invoking `norm` will calculate the Frobenius norm of a matrix.

 ```{.python .input}
 np.linalg.norm(np.ones((4, 9)))